we-are-Joinup/provider-api-doc/source/includes/_integrations.md

 If you do not choose the generic user option and your users can change his/her data: first name, last name, phone or even gender.
 So, you should use [Edit profile][edit-profile]

 For good feedback.
-Please, you should use [Vote service][vote-service].
+Please, you should use [Vote endpoint][vote-service].
 If we do not know what we're doing wrong, we won't be able to improve for you :-)

 ### 2.2.3 Other endpoints